Ready Guide to Statistical Methods-pdf.pdf Ready Guide to Statistical Methods-pdf.pdf

-Last column refers to the equation/para/section of the book
+Last two columns refer to the equation/para/section and page of the book

 Conditions